Graham M. Cridland

 Shareholder | Sacramento

 Graham's practice focuses on professional liability defense, defense of serious personal injury cases and defense of employment cases, including wage and hour litigation and wrongful termination.
-In his professional liability practice he has defended lawyers, health care professionals, insurance brokers and agents, and real estate professionals with respect to a wide variety of claims.
-He practices in both California and federal district courts.
-His defense litigation practice includes all types of serious personal injury and damages claims, including wrongful death cases.
+In his professional liability practice he has defended lawyers, construction professionals, health care professionals, insurance brokers and agents, and real estate professionals with respect to a wide variety of claims.
+He practices in both California state court and the U.S. District Courts in California.

 - Georgetown University Law Center, J.D.

 Vasquez v.
 Jan-Pro Franchising International, Inc.: Retroactive Effect for the ABC Test of Employee Status

 “Hocus Pocus: Turning Professional Negligence Lawsuits into Elder/Dependent Adult Abuse Lawsuits in California, and Implications for the Other 49 (States).”

 U.S. Supreme Court Issues A Win for Employers